When should an employer file a Workers’ Compensation claim?

 If you have photos, witness statements or information about the treatment they received, that’s helpful, too.
 The more information you can provide, the better.

-If the employee was injured while using a piece of equipment, it’s important to leave it where the accident occurred.
+If the employee was injured while operating a piece of equipment, it’s important to leave it where the accident occurred.
 There could be an investigation into the source of the injury.

 After you provide the initial incident report information, a claim is created and a claim number is generated.
 This process can take up to 24 hours.

-An adjuster is assigned to the claim and will investigate whether it should be approved or denied.
+A dedicated claims adjuster is assigned to your claim and will investigate whether it should be approved or denied.

 During the process, the adjuster will follow up with you and the injured employee to get statements and any additional information.
 They may ask some of the same questions you answered when you called to report the claim to confirm the information they received is correct.